Find Schools

 The states with the most job growth for Transportation Equipment Electrical Installer or Repairer are Arizona, Nevada, and Texas.
 Watch out if you plan on working in Maine, Louisiana, or Pennsylvania.
 These states have the worst job growth for this type of profession.

-The typical yearly salary for Transportation Equipment Electrical and Electronics Installers and Repairers is somewhere between $37,070 and $88,980.
+Transportation Equipment Electrical and Electronics Installers and Repairers make between $37,070 and $88,980 a year.

 undefined